rlipsc/polymers/README.md

 Note that these use the `odbc` library found [here](https://github.com/coffeepots/odbc).

-**ConnectToDb**: Initiates a connection to the database with it's contained parameters.
+**ConnectToDb**: Initiates a connection to the database with its contained parameters.
 Once connection is established, it is removed and a **DatabaseConnection** component is added to the entity.

 **Query**: Performs a query when a **DatabaseConnection** is present.
 When a result is obtained, it is placed within a **QueryResult** component and added to the entity.